agencyenterprise/aeboilerplate/docs/documentation.md

 **Client**

-Add the component you want protected to the `ProtectedRoutes.tsx` file.
+Add the component you want to be protected to the `ProtectedRoutes.tsx` file.

 ## Deploy

 We use Heroku as our cloud service at AE for its simplicity and here is how we do it.

-### Deploying to heroku
+### Deploying to Heroku

 1. Create a [Heroku](https://www.heroku.com/) account.
 2. Install [heroku cli](https://www.npmjs.com/package/heroku) using npm
 3. Run `heroku login` and fulfil with your login data.
 4. Run `heroku create` to create a randomly named app or run `heroku create APP_NAME_HERE` to set a name to your application.
-Save your application url for further use.
+Save your application URL for further use.
 5. Open your app in the [heroku apps dashboard](https://dashboard.heroku.com/apps), go to the resources tab and search for [postgres](https://elements.heroku.com/addons/heroku-postgresql) in the add-ons, select it and confirm clicking on "provision".
-It'll automatically create an [environment variable](https://devcenter.heroku.com/articles/config-vars) in your app called DATABASE_URL which means your app has now access to a database.
+It'll automatically create an [environment variable](https://devcenter.heroku.com/articles/config-vars) in your app called DATABASE_URL which means your app has access to a database.
 6. Open now the settings tab in your app dashboard, click on the reveal vars button in the Config Vars item and add the following variables with their respective values:

    - LINKEDIN_ID: client id created in the [LinkedIn developer page](https://www.linkedin.com/developer/apps)
    - LINKEDIN_SECRET: client secret created in the [LinkedIn developer page](https://www.linkedin.com/developer/apps)
    - LINKEDIN_CALLBACK_URL: for this variable, you must go back to the [LinkedIn developer page](https://www.linkedin.com/developer/apps) and add a URL using this pattern: https://url_from_heroku_create_command.herokuapp.com/api/auth/linkedin/callback.
-     - To check what is the url created for your new app, go down in the Settings tab and look for the Domains and certificates item, your application url will be there.
+     - To check what is the URL created for your new app, go down in the Settings tab and look for the Domains and certificates item, your application URL will be there.
    - SUCCESS_LOGIN_REDIRECT_URL: https://your_application_url.herokuapp.com/connect

 7. Considering you haven't started your git repository, run: `git init && git add . && git commit -m "First commit"`
-8. Run `git push heroku master` will deploy your project to heroku and make it available using the url
+8. Run `git push heroku master` will deploy your project to Heroku and make it available using the URL
 9. If you want to use a different Heroku app to deploy
    - Run `git remote remove heroku`
    - Run `git remote add heroku git@heroku.com:ANOTHER_HEROKU_APP_NAME.git`